superk589/ZKCornerRadiusView/README.md

 # ZKCornerRadiusView
-A subclass of UIImageView to avoid offscreen-rendering
+A subclass of UIImageView to avoid offscreen-rendering when setting cornerRadius

 ## CocoaPods:
 ```